ManticoreGamesInc/CC-Teleporter/README.md

 An example template is included that contains 2 teleporters that are linked to each other.
 When the player enters the outside teleporter, the player will be teleported to the inside teleporter in the cafe.

+To have a specific rotation for the player when they are teleported, you can rotate the root object.
+If the rotation is 0, 0, 0, then it will maintain the player's rotation.

 To create your own teleporters, there is a Teleporter template that can be used.
 The template contains 2 custom properties on the root of the template.

 - **ShowName**